Skilled Workers in PEI

 To be eligible to apply for the PEI Skilled Worker stream you must:

-- have a full-time long-term (i.e. permanent or minimum of two years) job offer from a PEI employer in National Occupation Classification (NOC) skill level 0, A, or B;
+- have a full‐time, non-seasonal (permanent or minimum of two years) job offer from a PEI employer in a high skilled occupation defined by the National Occupation Classification (NOC) skill level 0, A, or B;

 - have a valid work permit to be working in Canada;

 - have successfully completed a post‐secondary degree or diploma (minimum two year program);

 - be between the ages of 18 and 59;

-- possess sufficient English and/or French language ability to perform the job offered.
+- have sufficient English and/or French language ability to perform the job offered.
 Language ability can be verified by one of the following:

 - have sufficient financial resources for the applicant and family to pay all immigration costs (including travel expenses) to be able to establish in PEI; and

 - demonstrate a genuine intention to settle in PEI.